Hellbovine

 There are no known issues with this custom image, but some notes are discussed below.

-- The Xbox Game Bar will not run when you click on it from the start menu.
-This is by Microsoft's design, and is not intuitive.
+- The Xbox Game Bar will not run when you click on it from the start menu, which is by Microsoft's design and is not intuitive.
 If you need to use the Game Bar just go to Start > Settings > Gaming > and toggle it on, then the Game Bar will run when clicked from the start menu.

-- Defender and Firewall have been turned off for gamers (easily enabled again), but it is not as scary as some people will lead you to believe.
-Use a good browser (Chrome), practice common sense (download only from reputable sources, do not visit shady sites), and you will be fine.
+- Defender and Firewall have been turned off for gamers (easily enabled again), but it is not as scary as some people say.
+Use a good browser (Chrome), practice common sense (download only from reputable sources, do not visit shady sites), and things will be fine.
 Install a good ad-blocker (uBlock Origin) though, since that will dramatically improve browsing security/performance, while also blocking ads everywhere (including YouTube).
 Also, use NAT in your router and do not directly connect your computer to the DSL/Cable modem.

-- The Xbox Game Bar will not run when you click on it from the start menu.
-This is by Microsoft's design, and is not intuitive.
+- The Xbox Game Bar will not run when you click on it from the start menu, which is by Microsoft's design and is not intuitive.
 If you need to use the Game Bar just go to Start > Settings > Gaming > and toggle it on, then the Game Bar will run when clicked from the start menu.

-- Defender and Firewall have been turned off for gamers (easily enabled again), but it is not as scary as some people will lead you to believe.
-Use a good browser (Chrome), practice common sense (download only from reputable sources, do not visit shady sites), and you will be fine.
+- Defender and Firewall have been turned off for gamers (easily enabled again), but it is not as scary as some people say.
+Use a good browser (Chrome), practice common sense (download only from reputable sources, do not visit shady sites), and things will be fine.
 Install a good ad-blocker (uBlock Origin) though, since that will dramatically improve browsing security/performance, while also blocking ads everywhere (including YouTube).
 Also, use NAT in your router and do not directly connect your computer to the DSL/Cable modem.

 RELEASE NOTES

 August 23, 2022: Released version 1.0 with 584 total registry keys.
-It took about 640 hours over 8 months to create it, and versions 2.0 and 3.0 are planned out, with heaps of other tweaks that require more time to evaluate.
+It took about 640 hours over 8 months to create it, and versions 2.0 and 3.0 are planned out.
 Since good testing is so time consuming, each new version takes several months or more to complete.
 If anyone finds any issues, those will be fixed and the guide updated with a minor version change.

 December 28, 2022: Updated to version 1.1 after adding a registry key that prevents Windows from forcibly downloading and installing a display driver, even if Windows Update was paused.
 Also, cleaned up the guide's formatting and added information about the release of 22H2.